pengshancai/math-lego/README.md

 ### Build up your patterns using Lego pieces bsaed on Python！

 When I was in my teens, I used to have a big box of Lego.
-Based on thousands of simple Lego pieces,  I build my world of knights, wizards, princesses，explorers, pirates and monsters.
+Based on thousands of simple Lego pieces,  I built my world of knights, wizards, princesses，explorers, pirates and monsters.

 Decades later, as a computer science student, I am obsessed with the question: